top of page

 Pile ‘em high and sell ‘em cheap was the successful optical business model and they’re now doing the same with hearing aids.

 It works for them in that they now prescribe more hearing aids privately in the UK than anyone else.
 Has it worked for their patients though?
-There are many who are happy to be buy based on price alone and if that’s your main driver then buying from Specsavers will be your cheapest option.
+If you buy based on price alone and that’s your main driver then Specsavers will be your cheapest option.
+If however, you value an industry leading hearing assessment and care that is inconsistent, ask yourself if that fits with a business model that relies so heavily on volume.

 Start your journey to better hearing today!